 Conversely, another study9 points to melatonin’s ability to help people who experience nocturnal visual hallucinations, or night terrors.
 The researchers looked at the cases of several people who were having frightening visions and hearing things that disappeared when the lights came on.
 The researchers found that taking 5 milligrams of melatonin helped stop these hallucinations almost immediately and taking 5 milligrams of delayed-release melatonin helped reduce the number of times people experienced these hallucinations.

-How Do I Stop Nightmares from Melatonin?
+How Do I Stop Melatonin Nightmares?

 If you’re experiencing nightmares from melatonin, there are ways to minimize this side effect.